brp-optics/fiji_lab_walkthrough/_build/html/_sources/basics.md

 ## Changing the Color Scheme (LUT)

-A Lookup Table (LUT) controls the colormap of the images.
+A LookUp Table (LUT) controls the colormap of the images.
 This can easily be changed using the **LUT** button in the toolbar.
 Try a few LUTs and see how the information in the background and foreground changes.
   1. Using **Image > Colors > Display LUTs** will display different types of LUTs.